-9. CNC Machining involves removing materials to produce new products.
+- CNC machining involves removing materials to produce new products.
 In comparison, 3D printing involves adding new materials to produce new products.

 Similarities of CNC Machining and 3D Printing

-Besides the differences mentioned above, there are some key similarities between CNC machining and 3D printing, which are enlisted below:
+Besides the differences mentioned above, there are some key similarities between CNC machining and 3D printing, which are listed below:

 When to Use CNC Machining and When to Use 3D Printing

-6. It would be better if you considered the complexity of the products, the cost per unit increases in the case of CNC Machining, while in 3D printing, it remains the same.
-So if you are looking on to make complex products, you should choose 3D printing.
+- It would be better if you considered the complexity of the products, the cost per unit increases in the case of CNC Machining, while in 3D printing, it remains the same.
+So if you are looking to make complex products, you should choose 3D printing.